roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  I had to cum again, and I rolled her onto her back, pushing my erection inside her twat.
 She put her feet on my shoulders, so my pelvis was smacking her buttocks lifted off the bed, and my dick was deep inside her.
 I roared, told her what was happening, and squirted another load of my gooey cum out, this time deep in the married slut's cunt.

  Janae and I lounged on the bed a bit, kissing and cuddling, some post-sex entertainment, while Giana was just watching.
 But we weren't finished.
 Janae sucked me back to full strength, and I had her mount me cowgirl-style.
 Her petite body looked so sexy, I was staring at her slightly rotund boobs on her skinny frame, while she threw her head back and moaned at the ceiling.
 "Uhhh, yes!
 Yes!
 Yes!"
 Humping me up and down, her cunt sliding up and down my pole, she winced and screamed even more loudly when I reached up to pinch and twist her firm, brown nipples.
 The married Chinese woman started having more orgasms, just drenching my cock and balls with her cunt juices.
-Report_Story #3